thecreation/jquery-asSpinner/README.md

 ```

 ## Browser support
-jquery-spiner is verified to work in Internet Explorer 7+, Firefox 2+, Opera 9+, Google Chrome and Safari browsers.
+jquery-asSpinner is verified to work in Internet Explorer 7+, Firefox 2+, Opera 9+, Google Chrome and Safari browsers.
 Should also work in many others.

 Mobile browsers (like Opera mini, Chrome mobile, Safari mobile, Android browser and others) is coming soon.